pixieboot/mooncloud-messages/README.md

 - When user adds another user and initiates a chat, the other user doesn't get a chat section popout, page needs to be manually refreshed
 - Message notification counter doesn't work as intended
 - Notifications info about empty list pops out when there are multiple requests after a user is accepted as a friend
-- Eemoved users might still be disaplyed in friend list
+- Removed users might still be disaplyed in friend list

 ## Future ideas and plans
 - Integration of forgot password system